- Creating A New Product

 It’s possible for a product to reside in multiple places throughout the catalogue via shortcuts.
 Products can also be given aliases to make them easier to reference within URLs.
 To manage these additional paths, open the Views drop-down and select Paths.
 In addition to current paths and names, historical paths and names for the product are also displayed here.

 You can (optionally) set up webhooks to subscribe to product-related events.
 In Crystallize, events are fired whenever products are

 You can set up a webhook, then come up with your own way of responding to events.
 For instance, you could set up an automatic notification for your subscribers of new products once they go live.
 For more information, read about defining webhooks here.

 A product must always have at least one (default) variant.
 Once you have more than one variant, the delete option will become available.
-In Pretty View, click the (...) button on the variant card or to the right of the SKU field, then choose Delete.
+In Pretty View, click the action button (...) on the variant card or to the right of the SKU field, then choose Delete.
 In Nerdy View, select one or more rows, right-click and choose Delete row(s).
 You could also select one or more rows and press the Delete key on your keyboard to clear out the values contained within those rows, but otherwise preserve the rows/variants.

 Product variants and their data are usually gone for good once deleted.
 There is an undo function in Nerdy View (the CTRL+Z keyboard shortcut) that you may be able to use to restore deleted variants and data, but you shouldn’t count on it.
 Always proceed carefully with deletion.

 To unpublish a product and revoke it from being publicly available, click the action button (...) at the top of the screen and choose either Unpublish or Unpublish all languages (in a multilingual setup).